ninjasftw/libertyproxybeat/README.md

 ### Build

-To build the binary for Jmxproxybeat run the command below.
-This will generate a binary in the same directory with the name jmxproxybeat.
+To build the binary for Libertyproxybeat run the command below.
+This will generate a binary in the same directory with the name Libertyproxybeat.

 ```
 make